 There are a number of rules resident should be aware of in filling and placing your bins for collection: Domestic items only are to be place in each bin as designated – food and garden organics in the weekly green-lid bin, recycling in the...

 The recycling revolution is also about making things easier for residents to recycle: No need to wash out your recyclables.
 Recyclable containers need to be empty and free of food but they do not need to be washed out.
 No need to remove lids - you can now...

 Richmond Valley Council is committed to recycling more and sending less valuable resources to landfill.
 One of the easiest ways we can do this is by recycling food and garden organics.
 The new weekly organics service will collect these resources and take...

-Council operates landfills at Casino (Nammoona) and Coraki (Bora Ridge), as well as transfer stations at Evans Head and Rappville.
+Richmond Valley Council operates a landfill at Casino (Nammoona), as well as transfer stations at Evans Head, Bora Ridge and Rappville.
 Charges are levied as per the current Council Revenue Policy.
-For full details of charges, download the document at the end...
+For full details of charges, download the document at the...